agilecollective/azure-localgov-drupal/pipelines/README.md

 * Azure Resource Manager - connecting to the Azure resource group hosting the web app.
 * Docker Registry - connecting to the Azure container registry.

-The user creating these connections must be added to the Azure DevOps Administrator group in Entra ID or have admin privileges across the Azure resource group.
+The user creating these connections must belong to the Azure DevOps Administrator group in Entra ID or have admin privileges across the Azure resource group.

 ## Variable groups